 A design system is not a pattern or sketch library that merely guides you through your daily work.
 It’s not a deliverable as it were.
 For instance, a style could be useful in a design system.
 However, it’s one of the deliverables that make up a design system.

-We look at the design system is a set of rules, constraints, and principle a designer should follow during design and coding.
+We look at the design system is a set of rules, constraints, and principles a designer should follow during design and coding.
 It’s not just the “what,” but it’s more of the “how.”
 Hence, the three components of a design system give both a guide and a check for quality output.

 Let’s take the instance of a designer working on a sales page.
 How do the three components of a system design come into play?